cosmicjs/vue-blog-netlify-template/README.md

 ## Getting Started

-Below are steps to deploy your application on Netlify and integrate with Cosmic JS for content editing.
+Below are steps to deploy your application to Netlify and integrate with Cosmic JS for content editing.

 ### 1. Deploy to Netlify